Buy as much car insurance as you can afford.

 Combined single limit liability insurance: What it is and if it’s worth it

-The split limit has the portions of payment limits already designated while the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it is needed to be allocated between the different expenses.
+The split limit has the portions of payment limits already designated while the combined single limit policy can give a policyholder flexibility to use the full coverage for bodily injury and property damage as it is needed to be allocated between the different expenses.

 If you purchase a CSL policy and are at fault in an accident, you may be better covered for accidents than you would be with a split policy.
 Let’s look at an example where you are at fault in an accident and then look at it from both a split limit policy of 100/300/50 and a $300,000 CSL policy.